bylee20/bomi/src/mpv/README.md

 Overview
 --------

-**mpv** is a movie player based on MPlayer and mplayer2.
+**mpv** is a media player based on MPlayer and mplayer2.
 It supports a wide variety of video file formats, audio and video codecs, and subtitle types.

 If you are wondering what's different from mplayer2 and MPlayer you can read